React & Next.js

 Environment variable for API key

-Never hardcode API keys in client-side code that gets committed to version control.
+Never hardcode API keys in source files.
 Use environment variables:

 # .env.local